Our services to you

 - View a display of easy-to-use hearing devices for around your home, including TV headsets and alert systems for doorbells

-No appointment is necessary and Australian Hearing will provide hearing checks to any interested adults visiting the bus on the day - no restrictions apply.
+No appointment is necessary and Hearing Australia will provide hearing checks to any interested adults visiting the bus on the day.